tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-07-07-handover-design-notes.md

 Orginally the purple highlight was green.
 We changed this to avoid suggesting that a handover has been completed once it turns green.
 In fact, there may still be work to do on the COM side or additional POM tasks that aren't included in our task list.

-### If tasks are outstanding on a case that a COM has been supporting

-* 21 days before COM becomes responsible: Case turns purple and the text "Handover due soon" is displayed
-* On the day COM becomes responsible: Case turns red and the text "Handover tasks overdue" is displayed

 ### If tasks are outstanding on cases where COM becomes responsible on the day of allocation

 * 14 days before COM allocation: Case turns purple and the text "Handover due soon" is displayed